abpio/abp-commercial-docs/en/tutorials/book-store/part-10.md

         public override async Task<BookDto> GetAsync(Guid id)
         {
+            //Get the IQueryable<Book> from the repository
+            var queryable = await Repository.GetQueryableAsync();

-            //Prepare a query to join books and authors var query = from book in Repository join author in _authorRepository on book.AuthorId equals author.Id where book.Id == id
+            //Prepare a query to join books and authors var query = from book in queryable join author in _authorRepository on book.AuthorId equals author.Id where book.Id == id
                 select new { book, author };